Tag: Office of Police Accountability

 “People [who] use this unfortunate audio captured on body-worn video, which was unintentional, to gain a political strategy against the union and against officer Auderer—I think does the family that lost their loved one a disservice and makes them be re-victimized.
 Anybody that supports that ideology and supports that tactic should feel shame.”

-PubliCola obtained the interviews and related documents through a public disclosure request.
-We obtained the video, first, through the King County Prosecuting Attorney’s Office, which is conducting a criminal investigation into Dave’s actions, and subsequently from SPD, which posted the video on its own blog about a half hour after PubliCola became the first media outlet to post the video.
+PubliCola obtained the interviews and related documents from the King County Prosecuting Attorney’s Office, which is conducting a criminal investigation into Dave’s actions, through a public disclosure request.
+Half an hour after PubliCola became the first media outlet to post the video, SPD posted the video on its own blog.

 “[As] police officers, we deal with tragedy almost on a daily basis, and we’re human beings just like the next person,” Solan told the investigators.
 “We have to process these in a manner that allows us to go to that next tragic event.
 And humor and sarcasm is used for us as a coping mechanism.”